Subjective idealism: History

 Thinkers such as Plato, Plotinus and Augustine of Hippo anticipated idealism's immaterialistic thesis with their views of the inferior or derivative reality of matter.
 However, these Platonists did not make Berkeley's turn toward subjectivity.
 Plato helped anticipate these ideas by creating an analogy about people living in a cave which explained his point of view.
 His view was that there are different types of reality.
 He explains this with his cave analogy which contains people tied up only seeing shadows their whole life.
 Once they go outside, they see a completely different reality, but lose sight of the one they saw before.
-This sets up the idea of Berkley’s theory of immaterialism because it shows how people can be exposed to the same world but still see things differently.
+This sets up the idea of Berkley's theory of immaterialism because it shows how people can be exposed to the same world but still see things differently.
 This introduces the idea of objective versus subjective which is how Berkeley attempts to prove that matter does not exist.
 Indeed, Plato rationalistically condemned sense-experience, whereas subjective idealism presupposed empiricism and the irreducible reality of sense data.
 A more subjectivist methodology could be found in the Pyrrhonists' emphasis on the world of appearance, but their skepticism precluded the drawing of any ontological conclusions from the epistemic primacy of phenomena.

-The first mature articulations of idealism arise in Yogacarin thinkers such as the 7th-century epistemologist Dharmakīrti, who identified ultimate reality with sense-perception.
-The most famous proponent of subjective idealism in the Western world was the 18th-century Irish philosopher George Berkeley, whose popularity eclipsed his contemporary and fellow Anglican philosopher Arthur Collier - who perhaps preceded him in a refutation of material existence, or as he says a “denial of an external world” - although Berkeley's term for his theory was immaterialism.
-From Berkeley's point of view of subjective idealism, the material world does not exist, and the phenomenal world is dependent on humans.
+Yogacarin thinkers such as the 7th-century epistemologist Dharmakīrti, identified ultimate reality with sense-perception.
+The most famous proponent of subjective idealism in the West was the 18th-century Irish philosopher George Berkeley, whose popularity eclipsed his contemporary and fellow Anglican philosopher Arthur Collier, who perhaps preceded him in refuting material existence or, as he says a "denial of an external world."
+Berkeley's term for his theory was immaterialism, according to which the material world does not exist, and the phenomenal world is dependent on humans.
 Hence the fundamental idea of this philosophical system (as represented by Berkeley or Mach) is that things are complexes of ideas or sensations, and only subjects and objects of perceptions exist.
-"Esse est percipi" is Berkeley’s whole argument summarized into a couple words.
-It means “to be is to be perceived”.
-This summarized his argument because he based his point around the fact that things exist if they are all understood and seen the same way.
-As Berkeley wrote: “for the Existence of an Idea consists in being perceived”.
-This would separate everything as objective and subjective.
-Matter falls into the subjective category because everyone perceives matter differently, which means matter is not real.
-This loops back to the core of his argument which says that in order for anything to be real, it must be interpreted the same way by everyone.
+"Esse est percipi," meaning, "to be is to be perceived," is how Berkeley summarized his argument.
+He believed that things exist if they are understood and seen the same way, writing: "for the Existence of an Idea consists in being perceived".
+This categorizes everything as objective or subjective.
+Matter is subjective because everyone perceives matter differently.